Q: Who is eligible for LENS?

 Students are encouraged to bring a laptop computer for use in the classroom, group project work and communication.
 However, those who are without a laptop or who do not wish to bring their personal machine will be provided with computing support during their time at LENS.

 LENS participants live on-campus at Wake Forest University in an undergraduate residence hall.
 Students will be assigned to a double-occupancy room.

 Q: Can I bring a car?

-While at LENS, all you transportation needs will be provided.
+While at LENS, all of your transportation needs will be met.
 Having a car on campus is not necessary and therefore not encouraged.

 Q: Can I earn college credit through LENS?